StAwN74/ckSurf-1.18kd-Release/README.md

   Only one bonus bot is replayed if several bonuses.
 I have a version with all bonus bots, and one with the same bot replaying all bonus stages, but I won't post because they have a memory leak.
   Fixed lag on player quit/death.

   - 08/06/20: Added 'Estimated Start Speed' in player chat.
-Fixed the timer after going to spectator team (my bad, here).
+Fixed the timer after going to spectator team (mb).

   - 02/06/20: Fixed ragdoll removal, a lil' translation mistyping, & round end/match start on regular maps.
   Added a raw "FakeClientCommandEx sm_clear" to prevent cheats whith another checkpoint plugin.
-  Discovered you should not try mp_restartgame on surf_summer (laggy, annoying bot not finding spawn at round start).
+  Discovered you should not try mp_restartgame on surf_summer (laggy).

   - 16/01/20: Fixed weapon buy on regular maps like de_dust2,  and 'checkSpawns' log error.
 Plugin uses maps configs (cfg/sourcemod/ckSurf/map_types/) for respawn and round end. ck_autorespawn and ck_round_end are thus obsolete.